CD Marino de Cudillero

-Club Deportivo Cudillero was a Spanish football team based in Cudillero, in the autonomous community of Asturias.
-Founded in 1950 and refounded in 2002, it held its home games at Estadio La Roja, which has a capacity of 2,000 spectators.
+Club Deportivo Marino de Cudillero is a Spanish football team based in Cudillero, in the autonomous community of Asturias.
+Founded in 1950, it holds its home games at Estadio La Roja, which has a capacity of 2,000 spectators.

 History

-Cudillero was founded in 1950 and reformed in 2002 after disappearing in 1979.
+Club Deportivo Cudillero was founded in 1950 and reformed in 2002 after disappearing in 1979.

 On 10 October 2014, the club board communicated to the Royal Asturias Football Federation the club would not play the game of the round 8 of 2014–15 Tercera División against Caudal Deportivo, due to the non-payments to players and coaches.
 One week later, the club announced it would retire from the competition and it would be dissolved.
+In the meantime, Club Deportivo Marino de Cudillero (a naming which Cudillero also adopted in the 1980s) was founded separately and later took the club's heir.